 A complete list of the data and sources used in this report is listed in the appendices.
 The HCI data resource can be explored HERE.
-These data are updated regularly and may reflect more current data than was available at the time of collection for each county.
+These data are updated regularly and may reflect more current data than was available at each county's collection time.